 In 1823 he published the five-volume ‘Naval History of Great Britain from 1783-1822’, but the thorough work was regarded as being politically prejudicial and was ferociously criticised, in particular by the eminent naval historian William James, and by Admiral Sir George Montagu.
+Amongst many controversial passages was the claim that Captain George Courtenay had merely been unconscious when his apparently lifeless body had been pitched overboard during the action between the Boston and the Embuscade on 31 July 1793.
 He also wrote the two-volume ‘Life and Correspondence of John, Earl of St. Vincent’ and a number of other works.
 Thereafter the rest of his life was devoted to charitable causes, particularly in favour of children, and in the forming of temperance societies, but in these philanthropic pursuits he was further criticised for his administrative failings.

 Brenton was nominated a C.B in 1838, but as a somewhat bitter man, yet in fine health, he died so unexpectedly in York Street, Gloucester Place, London on 6 April 1839 that a coroner’s inquest was called for.
 This found that his death had indeed been of natural causes, and he was buried at St. Marylebone Parish Church.

 He married Margaret Diana Cox, daughter of General Thomas Cox, on 29 March 1803 and had a large family.
 His sister married their cousin, Captain John Brenton, who was born on 28 August 1782 and posted captain in 1822.